sakshimishra19/sakshimishra19/README.md

-<h3 align="center"><b>  I am Sakshi Mishra, freshman year student at BIT Durg.Currently working on Skill Enhancement and looking forward to learn new things.
+<h3 align="center"><b>  I am Sakshi Mishra, sophomore at BIT Durg.Currently working on Skill Enhancement and looking forward to learn new things.
 Happy to connect :)</b></h3>